brookinsconsulting/bcsmoothgallery/README.txt

 WHAT IS IT ?
 ============

-eZ Smoothgallery provides a quick and ready-to-run image gallery model.
+BC Smooth Gallery provides a quick and ready-to-run image gallery model.
 It has several advantages over flash galleries.
 - Images remains viewable if javascript is disabled.
 - Images can be indexed by search engines.

 It requires regular "Image" content class.
 With some customization, it can used with any content class that uses a image datatype.

 Developped on Ezpublish 3.9.

-Tested with Internet Explorer 7 and Firefox 2.0.
+Tested with Internet Explorer 7 and Firefox

-Any feedback is welcome : nal@ingenieursetconsultants.com
+Any feedback is welcome at the extension GitHUb Discussions.

 ===========
 CHANGELOG